FIU-ELF/TextToSpeech/README.md

 pip install azure-cognitiveservices-speech

 ## Create A Cognitive Service in your resource group
-First, create a cognitive speech service.
+First, create a cognitive speech service in Azure.
 <p align="middle">
       <img src="/images/cog.png" alt="cognitive services" width="80%" height="80%">
 </p>

 ## Add key to speech_loop.py

 In the cognitive service, there will be a key.
 Copy it.
 <p align="middle">
       <img src="/images/key.png" alt="cognitive services" width="80%" height="80%">